flashcordon/big-history/Futurs.md

 ---

 ***Centres urbains***
+- Il n'y a pas de définition universellement acceptée de zone urbaine
+- The UN adopts national definitions in its reporting of urban versus rural populations.
+This means urban populations are often not comparable across countries.

 - urban living is a very recent development.
 For most of our history humans lived in low-density, rural settings
 - It was not until the 20th century that urbanization across the world began to increase rapidly.